ipaqmaster/vfio/README.md

        Any SteelSeries mouse,
        Any Xbox Controllers,
        Any Ducky brand keyboard.
        A   USB device with ID `1425:5769`, whatever that may be.

 `-PCI 'Realtek|NVIDIA|10ec:8168'`
    If set, the script enumerates `lspci` and generates arguments like the above.
 But also unbinds them from their current drivers (If any) and binds them to vfio-pci.
 Remembers what they were beforehand for rebinding after the VM shuts down.
      This example would catch any attached:
-       1. PCI devices by Realtek
+       1. Any PCI devices by Realtek
-       2. NVIDIA cards (Including children of the GPU like the audio card and USB-C controller)
+       2. Any NVIDIA cards (Including children of the GPU like the audio card and USB-C controller)
-       3. An example expicitly defined device with ID `10ec:8168`.
+       3. A   PCI device with ID `10ec:8168`.

 `-taskset 0,1,2,3,4,5`  / `-taskset 0,2,4,8`
    This taskset argument takes a comma delimited list of host threads and only lets the VM run on those.